SamuelRott/react-list/README.md

 ### Dependencies

-Here we added [prop-types](https://github.com/facebook/prop-types), as recomended by React.JS, prop-types from `react` being deprecated.
+Here we added [prop-types](https://github.com/facebook/prop-types), as recommended by React.JS, prop-types from `react` being deprecated.

 ### DevDependencies

 Here we added:
 1. [enzyme](https://github.com/airbnb/enzyme) as a test utility , mainly for its easy to use and intuitive syntax.
-2. [react-test-renderer](https://www.npmjs.com/package/react-test-renderer) is needed when testing React apps wiht enzyme.
+2. [react-test-renderer](https://www.npmjs.com/package/react-test-renderer) is needed when testing React apps with enzyme.